d-bolshakov/course-managment-api/README.md

 ### GET /teachers/:id

-Getting a teacher by it's id.
+Getting a teacher by his id.

 Returns a teacher with a given id: